-Although it has some stability issues (on our test computer, it crashed a few times), it is one of the best alternatives you could find to Windows Movie Maker.
-VSDC Free Video Editor is free to download and use, but it encourages you to buy a subscription for technical support, to help the developers in their work.
+Although it has some stability issues (on our test computer, it crashed a few times), it is one of the best alternatives you can find to Windows Movie Maker.
+VSDC Free Video Editor is free to download and use, but it asks you to buy a Pro license if you want to use advanced tools such as hardware acceleration.

 Download: VSDC Free Video Editor

 While working with VideoPad Video Editor, we felt a similarity with Windows Movie Maker in the way it handles the video editing.
 However, we must admit that we are a bit unsettled by the fact that, although the program is free for home use, there is also a commercial version of the program destined for home use.
-Apparently, some features and plugins work only if you buy this app.
+Just like in the case of VSDC Free Video Editor, some features and plugins work only if you buy this app.
 However, we could not find any list with a detailed description of those features anywhere on the VideoPad website.
 All in all, this is an alternative to Windows Movie Maker that is worth trying at least.

 Download: VideoPad Video Editor